gowenrw/future_badge/code/README.md

   * [Linux 64bit Tarball Link](https://github.com/arduino/arduino-cli/releases/download/0.32.3/arduino-cli_0.32.3_Linux_64bit.tar.gz)
   * [Installation Instructions](https://arduino.github.io/arduino-cli/0.32/installation/)

+# Quickstart

+If you want to jump right in and start compiling and uploading code using the Arduino CLI and the scripts provided then checkout the [QUICKSTART page](QUICKSTART.md).

 # Arduino IDE setup and use

 Some additional setup is required to use the Arduino IDE with the ESP32 on the badge: